-Peer on peer abuse is any abuse of a child or children that is perpetrated by another child or children.
+Child-on-child abuse is any abuse of a child or children that is perpetrated by another child or children.
 This includes all forms of sexual harassment, sexual violence and abuse.
 We commit to creating a culture of safety, where children are free from harassment or abuse of any kind.
 We take a zero-tolerance approach to any forms of abuse including sexual violence and sexual harassment - it is never acceptable and it will not be tolerated.

-We know that even if we do not receive any reports relating to peer on peer abuse, it does not mean that it is not happening.
-We support and encourage anyone - especially our pupils - to come forward to share any concerns about peer on peer abuse so that we can take action to keep all children safe.
+We know that even if we do not receive any reports relating to child-on-child abuse, it does not mean that it is not happening.
+We support and encourage anyone - especially our pupils - to come forward to share any concerns about child-on-child abuse so that we can take action to keep all children safe.